Redmi Note 7 Dropped From Stairs, Used as a Skate in Latest 'Test Videos'

-Xiaomi launched the Redmi Note 7 earlier this month in China, its first smartphone after the Redmi sub-brand announcement.
-The phone was teased heavily before launch, and its durability was highlighted as one of its big key features.
-Before launch, the company rolled out video footage of employees stomping on to the Redmi Note 7 multiple times, but the smartphone survived the horror apparently without any visible damage.
-Now, two more tests have been performed on the Redmi Note 7 - one that involves it being thrown down the stairs, and another video shows a man skating on top of the phone.
+Redmi Note 7 was introduced earlier this month in China as the first smartphone for Xiaomi's brand-new sub-brand Redmi.
+The phone was teased heavily before launch, and its durability was highlighted as one of its key features.
+Before launch, the company shared video footage of employees stomping on to the Redmi Note 7 multiple times, but the smartphone survived the horror apparently without any visible damage.
+Now, two weird durability tests have been performed on the Redmi Note 7 - one that involves it being thrown down the stairs, and another shows a man skating on top of the phone.
 In both cases, the Redmi Note 7 comes out unharmed, without any scratches, broken glass, or bends.

-The Redmi Note 7 sports a phantom grade double-sided Corning Gorilla Glass 5 body for durability.
-The smartphone's other big highlights are the 48-megapixel camera in its dual rear camera setup, a waterdrop-shaped notch, fingerprint sensor on the back panel, and a 4,000mAh battery.
+The smartphone's major highlights include the 48-megapixel sensor present in its dual rear camera setup, a waterdrop-shaped notch, fingerprint sensor on the back panel, and a 4,000mAh battery.

 Redmi Note 7 specifications